boukabache/ACCURATE2_EvalBoard/README.md

 > #include "Vrekrer_scpi_parser_special_code.h"
 > #endif // VREKRER_SCPI_PARSER_NO_IMPL

+### Via Zipped Board Package
+A zipped version of the board package is provided in the root directory of this repository.
+Please refer to the Arduino documentation on how to use it based on your specific system.

 ## Serial Communication
 The Arduino communicates with the connected computer through the USB serial port.
 The serial communication is used for sending the measured data to the computer for visualization and analysis.
 The serial port is configured at a baud rate of 9600 bps, 8 data bits, no parity, 1 stop bit.